 The Students' Union is a student-run representative group.
-Our role is to campaign for students, to make everyone feel welcome and included, and to ensure the happiness of all students at The Courtauld.
+Our role is to advocate for students, to make everyone feel welcome and included, and to ensure the happiness of all students at The Courtauld.
 We do this by representing the students' needs to the staff and to the outside world.
-Every year, there are lots of great opportunities to get involved, and we elect a President, a Vice President, five Executive Officers, a representative from each year group, as well as officers from our LGBTQIA+, Disabled and BAME communities
+Every year, there are lots of great opportunities to get involved, and we elect a President, a Vice President, five Executive Officers, a representative from each year group, as well as officers from our LGBTQIA+, Disabled, International, and Global Majority communities.
 As well as campaigning on their behalf, the Students' Union holds social events for Courtauld students.
-The Union Committee organises events such as Freshers' Week, the Winter Party and the Summer Ball.
-The majority of our events come from the students themselves.
+The Union Committee organises events such as Welcome Week, the Winter Party and the Summer Ball, but many of our events come from students themselves.
 Our Union is unique in only asking for as few as five students to form a society for it to be eligible for Union funding.